nis-k/nis-k/README.md

 - [LinkedIn](www.linkedin.com/in/nis-k)
 - nisargakrishnappa@gmail.com

-**P.S.:** _Why aren't my contributions to private company repos lighting up my GitHub heatmap?
+**P.S.:** _Why aren't my contributions to private company repos and branches lighting up my GitHub heatmap?
 If only GitHub could see all the work I’ve put in!_ 😓